· 11 min read

 How do we measure success?

-If success were measured by these achievements, each of the Rio Conventions may be seen as having an impressive record.
+If success were measured by these achievements then each of the Rio Conventions may be seen as having an impressive record.
 But is this the right measure of success?

-Or is a more accurate measure of success the state of our biodiversity, our climate, and our land?
-If measured by these environmental outcomes, are the Rio Conventions failing?
+Or is a more accurate measure of success of these conventions the state of our biodiversity, our climate, and our land?
+If measured by these environmental outcomes then are the Rio Conventions failing?

-While similar observations can be made about all the Rio Conventions, especially the UNFCCC, I will take the CBD as an example, given that over 20,000 people recently attended the CBD CoP16 in Cali, the largest CBD CoP ever.
+While similar observations can be made in relation to all of the Rio Conventions, especially the UNFCCC, I will take the CBD as an example, given that over 20,000 people have just attended the CBD CoP16 in Cali, the largest CBD CoP ever.

 Taking a closer look at the CBD